Recent wildfires in and around the Yosemite region do not pose a threat to our area or the majority of Yosemite’s attractions.

-- For more information on our lodge’s enhanced cleaning and service protocols, visit our Clean & Safe program page
+- For more information on our lodge’s enhanced cleaning and service protocols, visit our Clean & Safe Program page

-- Even if you own a National Park Pass, you will need to reserve a Day Use Entry Ticket on recreation.gov in order to enter the park.
-You won’t have to pay the full entrance fee a second time, just a $2 processing fee
+- Even if you have a National Park Pass, you will need to reserve a Peak Hour Reservations ticket on recreation.gov in order to enter the park.
+You won’t have to pay the entrance fee a second time, just a $2 processing fee

 - At this time, we are not able to obtain passes for our guests to drive their own cars in/out of the park.
 Each vehicle must obtain their own pass at recreation.gov.

-- participating in one of our professionally guided trips.
+- Participating in one of our professionally guided trips.
 Park admission fees and park access are included in our trips.